jaredly/hexo-admin/Readme.md

-# Maintainer wanted!
+# Maintainer wanted

 This project has  a ton of people using it, but I (@jaredly) haven't used Hexo in several years.
 If you use this plugin, and are interested in helping maintain it, I'd love your help!
 To volunteer, start making pull requests fixing bugs & making things better :) if I'm not responsive, feel free to bug me on twitter (@jaredforsyth).

 ![logo](docs/logo.png?raw=true)